xieweiAlex/English_Learning/words/2023/words-May.md

+Vitamin C, also called ascorbic acid, is an antioxidant that promotes healthy teeth and gums.

+Oh, what a load of crap!
+That is a dot!

+life Raft, bamboo raft
+centipede

+The State expropriated his palace.
+contaminate
+The town survives the onslaught of tourists every summer.
+excrete
+gobble
+infantry battalion
+ejaculate

+**Spaniard**

 She gets various **perquisites** **in addition to** her **wages**. -
 Politics used to be the **perquisite** of the property-owning classes.